Apply Now for 2025

 Biography

-Carl Castro is currently a professor and director of the Military and Veteran Programs at the Suzanne Dworak-Peck School of Social Work at the University of Southern California.
-Before joining the University of Southern California, Professor Castro served in the U.S. Army for over 30 years, retiring at the rank of colonel.
-He participated in the Bosnia and Herzegovina and Kosovo Campaigns, Operation Northern Watch, and the Iraq War.
-Professor Castro has chaired numerous NATO and international research groups, and is currently co-chair of a NATO group exploring military and veteran radicalization.
+Carl Castro is a professor and director of the Military and Veteran Programs at the USC Suzanne Dworak-Peck School of Social Work.
+Before joining the USC, served in the U.S. Army for over 30 years, retiring at the rank of colonel.
+He served in the Bosnia and Herzegovina and Kosovo Campaigns, Operation Northern Watch, and the Iraq War.

 His current research efforts are broad and include: (a) the exploration of the military culture that leads to acceptance and integration of diverse groups; (b) understanding and ameliorating the effects of military trauma and stress, especially combat and deployment, on service members and their family; (c) the prevention of suicides and violence such as sexual assault and bullying; and (d) evaluating the process of transitioning into the military and transitioning from military service back to civilian life.

-To reference the work of Carl Castro online, we ask that you directly quote their work where possible and attribute it to "Carl Castro, a faculty at the USC Suzanne Dworak-Peck School of Social Work” (LINK: https://dworakpeck.usc.edu)
+To reference the work of Carl Castro online, we ask that you directly quote their work where possible and attribute it to "Carl Castro, faculty at the USC Suzanne Dworak-Peck School of Social Work” (LINK: https://dworakpeck.usc.edu)

 Media